TerryV8/click-count/docs/build_automation.md

 This includes:
 - the compilation
-- the dependency management.
-If there are third parties or libraries that need to be present to compile, or test the code, they will be included in the same package.
+- the dependency management: If there are third parties or libraries that need to be present to compile, or test the code, they will be included in the same package.
-- the execution of automation tests.
-It makes sure that tests are executed and if they fail, it makes fail the build
+- the execution of automation tests: It makes sure that tests are executed and if they fail, it makes fail the build
 - the packaging of the application for deployment

 I used Maven as a build automation tool.